ATLANTA KOLIBRI also KORALLE JR.

 This boat is the same color as the second Kolibri that I owned in Austria, but that one had blue stripes on the mainsail.
 I bought it from the original owner with the original bill of sale and owners manual.
 He sold a larger sailboat in 1972 and bought the Kolibri, intending to purchase a trailer for it.
 That never happened and the Kolibri spent the next 36 years stored in his garage.

 I sailed this boat once but used the rudder from my red Kolibri rather than the brand new one that came with this boat.
-I sold this boat with a nice aluminum trailer for $1600.
+I sold Kolibri #4 in September, 2009 with a nice aluminum trailer for $1600.
+The owner later sold it and moved up to a larger vessel.

 Kolibri #5